mautorresp/CLF-Teleport/README.md

   * D_DISCRETE_TABLE never returns ⊥ (universal fallback)
   * Result: One value ✓

 **In all cases, exactly one value is returned.
-Therefore θ is well-defined. ∎**
+Therefore θ is well-defined as a mathematical function. ∎**

-**Uniqueness follows from evaluation order, not from tie-breaking:**
-- Only one recognize_k is satisfied at any point
-- If multiple families could match S, only the first in sequence returns
-- This IS the uniqueness mechanism (no tie-break needed)
+**This proves sequential first-match IS a valid function definition in mathematics.** Uniqueness is guaranteed by evaluation order: at the moment θ(S) returns Σ_k, no other Σ_j has been computed, so comparison (and therefore tie-breaking) is undefined.
+The function's uniqueness comes from the sequential structure itself, not from post-hoc selection among multiple candidates.

 ### Why "Tie-Break Rule" Is Mathematically Meaningless Here